Your passwords. Untouchable. Mathematical privacy.

 persist to a separate Dexie table; sync uploads opaque ciphertext to vaults/<accountId>/documents/<blobId>.bin in

 R2.
 Bucketed padding ships with Tier 2 CRDT sync.
-Per-doc AES-GCM · document-scoped AAD · opaque ciphertext server-side.src/routes/api/documents/[blobId]/+server.ts and refuse anything but base64-encoded sealed bytes.docs/ARCHITECTURE.md).Four steps.
+Per-doc AES-GCM · document-scoped AAD · opaque ciphertext server-side.src/routes/api/v2/blobs/[uuid]/+server.ts and refuses anything but base64-encoded sealed bytes.docs/ARCHITECTURE.md).Four steps.
 Nothing else needed.
 Ten layers.
 Each defensible.

 We did the homework.